develart-projects/pickup-points-api-client/docs/api.md

 * `payments` - A list of payment types (see `PaymentType::*`) that a pickup point must support to be included in the returned dataset. **NOTE: payment types are `OR`ed, so supporting just one suffices.**
 * `limit` - The maximum number of items to be returned.
-The default is to return all matching items.
+The default is to return all matching items (API cap limit may apply).

 [See usage example](examples/find.md)